2011 Stanley Cup playoffs: (3) Boston Bruins vs. (6) Montreal Canadiens

 In this series, the Boston Bruins dropped their first two games at home, but came back to hang on to a game three victory in Montreal.
 In game four, Andrei Kostitsyn gave the Montreal Canadiens a 3–1 lead, which they couldn't take advantage of, falling 5–4 on an overtime goal by former Montreal Canadien Michael Ryder.
-Game five was sent into double overtime for Nathan Horton to win it 2–1 for Boston, but in game six, Montreal scored twice on 5-on-3 power plays and won it 2–1.
+In game five, Boston's Michael Ryder made a miraculous glove save while teammate and goaltender Tim Thomas was out of position, and the contest went into double overtime for Nathan Horton to win it 2–1 for Boston.
+In game six, Montreal scored twice on 5-on-3 power plays and won it 2–1.
 Game seven was also forced into overtime, where Nathan Horton again won the game 4–3 and sent the Bruins to the second round of the playoffs.
 Boston became the first team to win a seven-game post-season series despite being held scoreless on the power play.

 On April 10, the scheduled date of the French-language Canadian federal election debate between party leaders was changed from April 14 to April 13 so it would not conflict with game one of the series.
 Games six and seven were played back-to-back due to a Lady Gaga concert, held on April 25 at the Bell Centre, and the requirement that the first round of the playoffs end by April 27.

 This was Montreal's first Game 7 loss since 1994, also against the Bruins, and their last to date.

 (4) Pittsburgh Penguins vs. (5) Tampa Bay Lightning

 The Pittsburgh Penguins entered the playoffs as the fourth overall seed in the Eastern Conference with 106 points, losing the tiebreaker for the Atlantic Division title to the Philadelphia Flyers on regulation + overtime wins (39 to 44).
 The Tampa Bay Lightning earned 103 points during the regular season to finish fifth overall in the Eastern Conference.
 This was the first playoff series between these two teams.

 To start the series, Penguins goaltender Marc-Andre Fleury shut-out Tampa Bay 3–0 in game one, with the Lightning responding with a 5–1 win in game two.
 Unfortunately for the Lightning, they dropped games three and four (game four in double overtime), only to answer with a huge 8–2 victory in Pittsburgh, forcing a game six at home that ended 4–2 in favour of Tampa Bay.
 In game seven, Lightning forward Sean Bergenheim scored about five minutes into the second period.
-The Lightning managed to hold on to that 1–0 lead, advancing to the Eastern Conference Semifinals.
+The Lightning managed to hold on to that 1–0 lead, advancing to the Eastern Conference semifinals.